aabccd021/tiny-cookie-session/README.md

 While tiny-cookie-session provides cookie theft detection, be aware of these limitations:

-1. An attacker can use a stolen cookie until the legitimate user accesses the system again
+1. An attacker can use a stolen cookie until the user accesses the system again
-2. If the legitimate user never logs back in, the attacker's session may remain active
+2. If the user never logs back in, the attacker's session may remain active
 3. Constant theft (e.g., via persistent background malware) can't be prevented by any cookie-based mechanism

 ## Delete cookie after browser close